 Unfortunately the vast majority of employers are not required to accommodate grief or bereavement; only Oregon requires employers to provide bereavement leave, and no federal law requires it.
 However, a bill is currently pending in California that would require large employers to provide bereavement leave.
 (Call your representatives!)

-What to Do If Your Employer is Not Providing You Leave
+What To Do If Your Employer is Not Providing You Leave

+If your employer has denied your right to take leave or punished you for doing so, contact our attorneys for help.
 We are leading pregnancy discrimination attorneys and fight for the rights of pregnant women in the workplace.

 If you have experienced pregnancy discrimination or discrimination based on a pregnancy-related medical condition, contact us today through our website or give us a call at (213) 214-3757 to schedule a free consultation.